 “I became an ambassador volunteer because I want to help other parents to become more confident in finding and getting support for themselves and their children.”

 You’re not expected to do any particular activity.
-Sarah, the programme coordinator, will work with you to achieve what you want and help you to support parent carers of children with SEND in your area in the best way you can.
+Abi, the programme coordinator, will work with you to achieve what you want and help you to support parent carers of children with SEND in your area in the best way you can.

 You are also not expected to be a legal or education expert!
-If a parent or carer needed specific help or support about their situation the Ambassador volunteer would help them to contact DiAS directly for advice.
+If a parent or carer needed specific help or support about their situation the Ambassador volunteer would help them to contact DIAS directly for advice.
 Ambassador volunteers don’t support parent and carers at meetings either.

 Ambassador volunteers have all kind of backgrounds and personal experience.
 Many of them choose to volunteer because they want to give something back to their community, and now feels like the right time and this feels like the right role.
 Volunteers enjoy helping people find their way through the system and get the right help and support.
 They feel like they make a real difference.